qixils/minecraft-randomiser/README.md

 ~~Please report any bugs for either program, especially on Windows and Mac, as they have had little testing.
 Feature requests are also allowed.~~

-Please report bugs but I might not know how to fix but ill do best i can
+Please report bugs but I might not know how to fix but ill do best i can.